January 8, read the Bible in a year; in PowerPoint, with comments.

 Today we read in John 2, that Jesus turned water into wine, cleansed the Temple, and when the Jews demanded a sign he gave them just one sign (which they of course did not understand).

 Genesis 2 left us with the idyllic Eden, no diseases existed yet.
 But God created us with free will, and the fall is then described in Genesis 3 .
-The problem is, after eating from the tree of the knowledge of good and evil, (not an apple tree) and in doing so we think we can build better without God.
+The problem is, after eating from the tree of the knowledge of good and evil, (not an apple tree) and in so doing we think we can build a better world without God.

 Answer: We are created in God’s image, male and female, not so much physical, but spiritual, and free will is part of the package.
 Without free will there is no fellowship with God, only puppetry.